Keine-Ahnung/secWebAw/design/Log.md

 - [x] Implemented method to strip down html and # from hashtags.
 Method is based on the change request.
 - [x] Check password strength (Length, Charset)
 - [x] Check if mail is correct
+- [x] Use escaped string substitution for parametrized SQL queries

 ## Skripte